Hope you're enjoying this post! If you'd like me to handle your marketing—

 After migration, it’s crucial to continuously track your site’s performance to assess the migration’s impact.
 Here’s how:

-After your new site is live and running, you should resubmit a fresh XML sitemap to ensure search engines can crawl your new pages effectively.
+After your new SEO website is live and running, you should resubmit a fresh XML sitemap to ensure search engines can crawl your new pages effectively.

 Post-migration, it’s vital to monitor how well your new site is being indexed by search engines.
 Use Google Search Console and Bing Webmaster Tools to stay informed about any issues.

-Monitor the Coverage Report (Google Search Console): This report will show you which pages are being indexed and which are not.
+Monitor SEO website the Coverage Report (Google Search Console): This report will show you which pages are being indexed and which are not.
 Check for any Excluded Pages or pages with crawl errors.

 Fix Any Indexing Issues Promptly: If you find pages that are not being indexed, review the potential causes, such as: